Lactate shuttle hypothesis: Mitochondria

 In 1990, Roth and Brooks found evidence for the facilitated transporter of lactate, monocarboxylate transport protein (MCT), in the sarcolemma vesicles of rat skeletal muscle.
 Later, MCT1 was the first of the MCT super family to be identified.
 The first four MCT isoforms are responsible for pyruvate/lactate transport.
 MCT1 was found to be the predominant isoform in many tissues including skeletal muscle, neurons, erythrocytes, and sperm.
 In skeletal muscle, MCT1 is found in the membranes of the sarcolemma, peroxisome, and mitochondria.
 Because of the mitochondrial localization of MCT (to transport lactate into the mitochondria), LDH (to oxidize the lactate back to pyruvate), and COX (cytochrome c oxidase, the terminal element of the electron transport chain), Brooks et al. proposed the possibility of a mitochondrial lactate oxidation complex in 2006.
 This is supported by the observation that the ability of muscle cells to oxidize lactate was related to the density of mitochondria.
 Furthermore, it was shown that training increases MCT1 protein levels in skeletal muscle mitochondria, and that corresponded with an increase in the ability of muscle to clear lactate from the body during exercise.
-The affinity of MCT for pyruvate is greater than lactate, however two reactions will ensure that lactate will be present in concentrations that are orders of magnitude greater than pyruvate: first, the equilibrium constant of LDH (3.6 × 10^{4}) greatly favors the formation of lactate.
+The affinity of MCT for pyruvate is greater than lactate, however two reactions will ensure that lactate will be present in concentrations that are orders of magnitude greater than pyruvate: first, the equilibrium constant of LDH (K = 3.6 × 10^{4}) greatly favors the formation of lactate.
 Secondly, the immediate removal of pyruvate from the mitochondria (either via the Krebs cycle or gluconeogenesis) ensures that pyruvate is not present in great concentrations within the cell.